jrpespinas/jrpespinas/README.md

 Hi, I'm Bogs! 👋
 ===

-Bogs is an L2 Software Engineer who formerly worked at Kumu, Demand Science and Senti AI.
-He is a Cum Laude graduate with a Bachelor of Science degree in Information Technology from Ateneo de Naga University.
-His career interests are in Algorithms, System Design, and Machine Learning Engineering.
-He practices coding skills by casually participating in competitive programming contests and developing pet projects written in various tech stacks.
+Bogs is a Software Development Engineer who is currently working at GCash as an MLOps Engineer.
+He also formerly worked at Kumu, Demand Science, and Senti AI.
+He graduated cum laude with a Bachelor of Science degree in Information Technology from Ateneo de Naga University.
+He is a generalist who take keen interests in a broad range of disciplines in Computing Science such as algorithms, computing architecture, distributed systems, machine learning, prgoramming languages, and software engineering.
+His main career interest revolves around back-end development of data-intensive applications.

 ### Skills
 → **Programming Languages:**: Golang, Python, TypeScript, JavaScript (Node.js)<br />